 The "Monitored Natural Attenuation" alternative includes removal of near-surface (upper 1.5 feet) soils over a portion of the Site in order to construct the parking lot but did not include removal of soils inferred to be an ongoing source of groundwater impacts.
 Remaining soils would be managed under an Activity and Use Restriction (AUR).
 This alternative reduces risk of human exposure to contaminated soils through the removal of near-surface soils and through paving but requires long-term (50 years assumed) groundwater monitoring because Site contaminants are likely to attenuate over time through dilution only and, for the most part, do not degrade.
-The lack of "source" mass reduction, which leaves in place subsurface chromium, and likely PFAS-impacted soils is a critical shortcoming of this alternative which was not selected.
+The lack of "source" mass reduction, which leaves in place subsurface chromium, and almost all PFAS-impacted soils is a critical shortcoming of this alternative which was not selected.

 The "Excavate and Dispose of Soils to Reduce Leaching Potential, Manage Soils in Place" alternative includes removal of the most contaminated soils including soils likely to leach contaminants into groundwater in the area of the former plating lines and from beneath the sumps.
-Near-surface impacted soils would then be used as deep (but above the water table) backfill, reducing human exposure risk.
+Near-surface PFAS-impacted soils outside of the remediation excavation areas would then be used as deep (but above the water table) backfill, reducing human exposure risk.
 Remaining soils would be managed under an AUR.
 This approach provides the benefits of source mass and reduced cost due to reduced soil disposal volume.
 Significant uncertainty is inherent in this approach because no reliable leaching-based standard and no definitive correlation between the lower limit of acceptable leaching potential and XRF field measurements and SPLP laboratory results was supported by the data.
 Therefore, the uncertainty in the successful implementation of this alternative, i.e. whether the leachable source was truly being removed during remedial excavations, was a shortcoming of this alternative, which was not selected, and insufficient source removal would lead to a longer period of groundwater monitoring.

 The "Excavate and Dispose of Soils with SRS Exceedances" alternative includes the removal of all accessible soils with regulated contaminants present at concentrations above the SRS which is both protective of human health and most proactive in terms of source reduction to promote attainment of AGQS.
-It has the added benefit of removing a probable PFAS source area and possible residual nickel and cadmium source areas by addressing the broader chromium impacts in the plating line area and in soils beneath the sumps.
+It has the added benefit of removing two documented/probable PFAS source areas and possible residual nickel and cadmium source areas by removing the broader chromium impacts in the plating line area and in soils beneath the sumps.
+Near-surface PFAS-impacted soils outside of the remediation excavation areas and meeting the NH DES EHP DCRB residential standard would then be used as deep (but above the water table) backfill, further reducing human exposure risk.
 No AUR is anticipated as an outcome of this approach.
 This alternative is proven to protect human health and the environment; is effective, technically feasible, and practical; and, although is the most expensive option considered, it is also the most cost-effective.